AmariPa/AmariPa/README.md

 - :seedling: Working towards an AAS in Information Technology with a concentration in Software Development.

-- 🧠 Currently working as a UI/UX Developer.
+- 🧠 Currently looking for my next developer role.

 - :zap: In my free time I spend time with my dog, watch sports, and learn Japanese.